Gordon Shaw, PE, AICP, Principal

-Sara Hawley, PE, Associate Engineer
+Sara Hawley, PE, Principal

-Sara T. Hawley, PE, is an Associate Engineer in the Tahoe City office.
+Sara T. Hawley, PE, is a Principal in the Tahoe City office.
 She holds a B.S. in Civil Engineering from the University of California at Berkeley and is a registered Professional Engineer (Civil) in California and Nevada.
 Since joining the firm in 2001, she has worked on a variety of public and private traffic engineering projects.
 These projects include mixed-use developments, commercial, residential, recreational, city, county, state, and federal projects in California, Nevada, Montana, Utah, Idaho, and Colorado.
 Her work includes project management, traffic modeling, traffic impact analysis, corridor plans, site access design, turn lane design, roadway alignments and cost estimates, parking studies, evaluation of pedestrian and bicycle facilities, and circulation studies for environmental impact reports.